Ring’s affordable, easy-to-use line of indoor and outdoor cameras are some of the best the industry has to offer

 For a slightly different lighting-camera combo experience, there’s the Ring Spotlight Cam, which is essentially Ring’s standard 1080p camera wrapped in a durable outdoor casing.
 It’s got two LED spotlights that, like the Ring Floodlight, are triggered automatically by motion.
 Provided your Wi-Fi connection is stable,3 you’ll get excellent coverage for a driveway, garage, or another outdoor location that needs extra lighting.

 FYI: If you’re not a Ring loyalist, we have a suggestion for an alternative spotlight cam that might be easier on your wallet.
-Reolink’s Argus 3 is packed with features similar to that of the Ring Spotlight, but happens to be about $50 cheaper.
+Reolink’s Argus 3 is packed with features similar to that of the Ring Spotlight, but tends to run a little cheaper.
 To learn more, read our full review of Reolink Argus 3 here.

 We recently got some hands-on experience with the Ring Indoor Camera.
 Like its Ring siblings, this small but mighty cam provides top-notch security coverage and simple, no-fuss functionality.
 But unlike the other Ring cams, this one is plug-in only and has no battery option.
 We docked a couple points for flexibility once we discovered that, but we were overall pleased with how this camera harnessed all of Ring’s powerful features and tech (like infrared night vision, two-way talk, 1080p video resolution, and the streamlined Ring mobile app).